Gigachad22/Gigachad22/README.md

 📚 Currently studying as a computer engineering student,
 🌟 Constantly seeking new challenges and opportunities,
 🧠 Dedicated to expanding knowledge and skills in software development,
-🚀 Driven to create innovative solutions to complex problems,
+🚀 Driven to create innovative solutions to complex problems